Kalua, Maheshtala

-Kalua is a census town within the jurisdiction of the Maheshtala police station in the Thakurpukur Maheshtala CD block in the Alipore Sadar subdivision of the South 24 Parganas district in the Indian state of West Bengal.
+Kalua is a census town in the Thakurpukur Maheshtala CD block in the Alipore Sadar subdivision of the South 24 Parganas district in the Indian state of West Bengal.

 Geography

 Kalua is located at 22.4541°N 88.3124°E. It has an average elevation of 9 m.

 Hanspukuria, Joka, Kalua and Ramchandrapur form a cluster of census towns bordering areas of Kolkata Municipal Corporation, as per map of Thakurpukur Maheshtala CD block on page 153 of District Census Handbook 2011 for South 24 Parganas.
 Since publication of this map Joka I and Joka II gram panchayats have been added to Kolkata Municipal Corporation area.

 Demographics

 As per the 2011 Census of India, Kalua had a total population of 15,735, of which 7,715 (49%) were males and 8,020 (51%) were females.
 Population below 6 years was 1,312.
 The total number of literates in Kalua was 12,665 (87.81% of the population over 6 years).